 Regular casual employees:

-- who have over a calendar period of at least 12 months worked a pattern of hours on an ongoing basis (without significant adjustment), which the employee could continue to perform as a full-time employee; and
+- Who have over a calendar period of at least 12 months worked a pattern of hours on an ongoing basis (without significant adjustment), which the employee could continue to perform as a full-time employee

 may request to become a full-time employee.
 The Ruling also applies to regular casual employees who are working consistent part-time hours.

 The employee’s request to be a full-time or part-time employee must be in writing.
 Once the employer reaches a decision regarding the conversion of employment, they must consult the employee about their decision.
 This means the employer should sit down and discuss his/her thoughts with the employee and ultimately explain their decision.

 Importantly, the request can only be refused on reasonable grounds, which can include:

 - it would require a significant adjustment to the employee’s hours (i.e. the employee is not a true regular casual employee);

 - it is known or reasonably foreseeable that the employee’s position will cease to exist within the next 12 months;

 - it is known or reasonably foreseeable that the employee’s hours will significantly reduce within the next 12 months; or

 - it is known or reasonably foreseeable that there will be a significant change in the days and/or times at which the employee’s hours of work are required to be performed in the next 12 months which cannot be accommodated within the days and/or hours during which the employee is available to work.